 Very soon we meet Harvey Dent (Aaron Eckhart), a fearless district attorney who also happens to work with Rachel Dawes (Maggie Gyllenhaal), Bruce Wayne’s old friend.
 Dent isn’t intimidated by Gotham’s crime element and is keen to find a way to bring down as many criminals as he can, preferably all at once.
 He knows that Gordon is working with the Batman to do this, but Gordon and Dent don’t work together easily.
 There is a lot of mistrust between their respective teams, maybe with good reason.
 As we saw in Batman Begins, the crime lords of Gotham have penetrated every level of the city’s infrastructure.

-The crime lords at first don’t agree to the Joker’s proposition, and are soon struck a mighty blow from the combined efforts of Batman, Dent and Gordon.
+The crime lords at first don’t agree to the Joker’s proposition and are soon struck a mighty blow from the combined efforts of Batman, Dent, and Gordon.
 Even the mob’s accountant finds himself being “extradited” from Hong Kong by the Batman.
-So the gangsters decide to try the Joker’s plan, which is effective right away.
-He succeeds in killing the police commissioner and a judge.
+So the gangsters decide to try the Joker’s plan, and right away he succeeds in killing the police commissioner and a judge.
 His attempt on Harvey Dent’s life is foiled by the appearance of the Batman, but he proves to the city’s crime lords that his methods are effective.

 Bruce Wayne and Alfred (Michael Caine) have had to temporarily relocate to a penthouse while Wayne Manor is being rebuilt.
 Bruce is still using his playboy image to distract from his true night life, while also using it to promote Harvey Dent as the “white knight” that Gotham needs.
 And Alfred, as always, has the wisest and most poignant dialogue.
 He is not only an aide and confidante to Bruce, but also a father figure, a role that Ra’s al Ghul (Liam Neeson) proved too corrupt to fulfill.